 Clinically and professionally, supervision groups provide a number of opportunities:

-To network and develop collegial relationships with others in you field
+To network and develop collegial relationships with others in your field

-To learn from other residents about other counseling settings and populations
+To learn from other residents about different counseling settings and populations

 To develop and fine-tune clinical critical thinking skills about your own and others’ cases